Geometric Rescaling Algorithms for Submodular Function Minimization: Preliminaries

 An affinely independent set of points $X\in \mathbb{R}^n$ is called a \emph{corral} if the orthogonal projection of $0$ onto the affine hull of $X$ is in the relative interior of the convex hull of $X$.
 In particular, the optimal solution to the minimum-norm point problem can be obtained by a corral, comprising vertices of the minimal face of the polytope containing the minimum-norm point.

 Every \emph{major cycle} of the Fujishige-Wolfe algorithm starts and ends with a corral formed by extreme bases in $B(f)$.
 The algorithm is initialized with an arbitrary extreme base (note that every singleton set is a corral).
 Let $X$ be the corral at the beginning of a major cycle, and let $y$ be the projection of $0$ onto the affine hull of $X$; this can be obtained by a closed-form formula.
 Let us run \textsc{GreedyMin}$(f,y)$ to obtain an extreme base $g'$ minimizing $y^\T g'$.
 If $y^\T g'\ge \|y\|_2^2$, then the algorithm terminates returning $y$ as the minimum-norm point in $B(f)$.
 Otherwise, we consider $X'=X\cup\{g'\}$, which is also affinely independent.
 We set $\bar x= y$, and compute $y'$ as the projection of $0$ onto the affine hull of $X'$.
 If $y'$ is in the relative interior of $\conv(X')$, the major cycle terminates with the new corral $X'$.
 Otherwise, we start a \emph{minor cycle}: we replace $X'$ by the extreme points of the minimal face of $\conv(X')$ intersecting the line segment $[\bar x,y']$; the new $\bar x$ is defined to be the unique intersection point.
 Minor cycles are repeated until a corral is obtained.
 Finite convergence is guaranteed since $\|\bar x\|_2$ decreases in every major and minor cycle, and the number of corrals is finite.
-However, a bound on the convergence rate, which we summarize below, was only recently given in \cite{chakrabarty14}\footnote{We point out that Chakrabarty et al. give a bound of $O(n^3)$ arithmetic operations per iteration of Wolfe's algorithm, whereas Wolfe~\cite{wolfe} showed how each iteration can be performed in $O(n^2)$ operations.
-As a result, the bound of $O(n^4/\delta^2)$ on the total number of arithmetic operations stated in Theorem~\ref{thm:wolfe} is a factor $O(n)$ smaller than the bound actually stated in \cite{chakrabarty14}}. \begin{theorem}[Chakrabarty et al. \cite{chakrabarty14}] For any $\delta>0$, within $O(n^2/\delta^2)$ iterations (major and minor cycles) Wolfe's algorithm computes $y\in B(f)$ such that, for $S=\textsc{MinSet}(f,y)$, we have $f(S)\le y^-(V)+ O(\delta\Lbt{f})$.
-The total running time is $O((n^3\cdot\EO+n^4)/\delta^2)$. \end{theorem}
+However, a bound on the convergence rate, which we summarize below, was only recently given in \cite{chakrabarty14}.
+Further improvements on the analysis were observed by Lacoste and Jaggi in \cite{Lacoste-Julien}.